 - Stationary: $200

-Before you start your online application, you will need to have the following documentation available to upload when requested:
+2. Before you start your online application you will need the following documentation available to upload when requested

 - Verified ID

-Give the referee report to someone who is willing to be your referee.
-Ask them to complete the forms and either return to yourself (so you can upload with your application), or scan and email to email@example.com within 10 days.
-Please note applications will not be processed until the referee report has been received.
+*Give the referee report to someone who is willing to be your referee.
+Ask them to complete the forms and return them to you (so you can upload with your application).